Atlassian Intelligence Define Terms: Features, limitations, and alternatives

 When you use it in the right situation, this tool can definitely smooth over some common communication bumps.

-• Making life easier for new hires: This is probably its biggest win.
-New employees can find answers to their "What does that mean?" questions on their own, helping them ramp up on company-specific lingo without feeling like they're pestering their teammates.
+Making life easier for new hires: This is a fantastic benefit.
+New employees can find answers to jargon questions independently, helping them ramp up on company-specific lingo and gain confidence quickly.

-• Keeping projects on track: When a project brief is loaded with codenames or technical terms, team members can quickly get definitions to make sure everyone is on the same page.
-It helps keep the whole team aligned.
+Keeping projects on track: When a project brief contains specific codenames or technical terms, team members can quickly get definitions to make sure everyone is aligned and moving in the same direction.

-• Helping different teams talk to each other: A marketer reading an engineering spec can instantly look up a technical term they've never heard of.
-This small fix can prevent big misunderstandings and help departments that speak different professional languages communicate better.
+Helping different teams talk to each other: A marketer reading an engineering spec can instantly look up a technical term.
+This helps departments that speak different professional languages communicate more effectively.

-This feature is built for one job: defining short terms and acronyms.
-It’s a dictionary.
-But most of the time, your team needs an encyclopedia.
+This feature is built for the specific job of defining short terms and acronyms.
+It’s an excellent dictionary for your team.

 A better approach: Unifying knowledge for instant answers everywhere